+This article was originally published on 1 June 2020 and updated with new information.
 This article was written in collaboration with Endowus.
 All views expressed in this article are the independent opinion of DollarsAndSense.sg.
 You can refer to our editorial policy here.

 The Problem With Holding Cash During A Low-Interest Rate Environment